 The answer is yes.

 The first is the price.
 It's one of the signature selling points for Amazon, and it's almost too cheap to ignore.
 At $49 (£49 in the UK and €49 in the rest of Europe) it's firmly in impulse buy territory.
-Amazon will even sell these things in a six-pack and you've still spent less than many tablets.
+Amazon will even sell these things in a six-pack and you'll still have spent less than many tablets.

 It's also pretty tough.
 Mine has seen a few child-induced falls to the floor, or worse, and lived to tell the tale each and every time.
 If you're buying for young ones, Amazon also sells several rugged kid-proof cases that will cushion the Fire tablet from those inevitable child-induced bumps.

 Sure, the battery life isn't terrific and the screen isn't superb, but it does what it needs to do and doesn't struggle with it.
 The software may take a little getting used to, but there's nothing particularly bad about it and your content is always close at hand.
 Which is one of the most important things here, because consumption is what you'll want one of these for.

-For $49 you can't go wrong.
+For $49 you really can't go wrong.